dan-her/predator-implementation/README.md

 minmax - "min" or "max", chooses whether to select the minimum or maximum RGB value for each pixel - default of "min"

-pixelize - the X of the pixelize step's X by X area
+pixelize - the X of the pixelize step's X by X area - default of 3

 # image details
 Included in this repository is an example image to put through the transformation, as well as the output of the image when the default values are used.